Hipex123/Distro50/README.md

-# Purpose
+# What is it?
 It's a project for fun.
-Encryption algorithm will be used in future projects but this is just a showcase.
+Program uses my own encryption/decryption system which will be used in future projects but this is just a showcase.

 # Usage
 ## Running script